There is a lot to love about integrated marketing – not just for you, but also for your customers.

 A 2017 report done by iab on Cross-Media Ad Effectiveness Study finds that a media plan that includes digital executed simultaneously with traditional offline media consistently drives greater lift than traditional offline media alone.
 The study found an uplift in consumer brand consideration and search by 50% and 56% respectively from an integrated Desktop + Print Ad campaign for a launch of a new model by a major auto brand in the US.

 The same study also found digital media executed simultaneously with Radio and TV drove positive brand perception and intent to shop in the store for a major US retailer.
-The retailer supported a key shopping season with a Digital, TV and Radio campaign and found that no media executed alone drove significant brand lift.
+The retailer supported a key shopping season with a Digital, TV and Radio campaign and found that no media executed alone drove significant or comparable brand lift.
 The combination of Digital, TV and Radio was the primary driver of Purchase Intent and Brand Perception.

 Available at: http://www.iab.com/